ax-llm/ax/src/docs/src/content/docs/guides/functions-2.md

 description: How to use functions with Ax
 ---

 Function calling is a powerful ability of modern LLMs.
-The way it works is you provide the LLM a set of functions specifications that it can then use as needed.
+The way it works is you provide the LLM a set of function specifications that it can then use as needed.
 This is complex to implement on your own as it requires multi-step interactions that are different across LLMs.
-Ax makes this very simple just create a prompt provide it a set of functions and it'll automatically just work.
+Ax makes this very simple; just create a prompt, provide it a set of functions, and it’ll automatically just work.

 ## Restaurant finding agent

-Lets create an agent to help find a restaurant based on the dinners preferences.
-Fist we need to create some dummy APIs just for this example.
-We'll need a function to get the weather next we'll need one to lookup places to eat at.
+Let's create an agent to help find a restaurant based on the diner's preferences.
+To do this, we'll start by creating some dummy APIs specifically for this example.
+We’ll need a function to get the weather, and another one to look up places to eat at.

 ```typescript title="Weather data function"
 const choice = Math.round(Math.random());